dimastar2310/work/README.md

 # Image cutting
+Note if you using gpu you can # in the model Iam using cpu for free version.
 Using 2 Detectron predictors
 first one for instance detection (object) second one we dont have sky in the data set so we use